kilianc/rtail/README.md

 There are many log aggregation tools out there, but few of them are realtime. **Most other tools require you to change your application source code to support their logging protocol/transport**.

-`rtail` is meant to be a replacement of [logio](https://github.com/NarrativeScience/Log.io/commits/master), which isn't actively maintained anymore, doesn't support node v0.12., and uses *TCP*.
+`rtail` is meant to be a replacement of [logio](https://github.com/NarrativeScience/Log.io/commits/master), which isn't actively maintained anymore, doesn't support node v0.12., and uses *TCP.
+(TCP requires strict client / server handshaking, is resource-hungry, and very difficult to scale.)*

 **The `rtail` approach is very simple:**
 * pipe something into `rtail` using [UNIX I/O redirection](http://www.westwind.com/reference/os-x/commandline/pipes.html) [[2]](http://www.codecoffee.com/tipsforlinux/articles2/042.html)
 * broadcast every line using UDP
 * `rtail-server`, **if listening**, will dispatch the stream into your browser, using [socket.io](http://socket.io/).

-`rtail` is a realtime monitoring tool meant to aggregate multiple streams and serve them with a modern web interface, primarily for debugging and monitoring. **There is no persistent layer, nor does the tool store any data**.
+`rtail` is a realtime debugging and monitoring tool, which can display multiple aggregate streams via a modern web interface. **There is no persistent layer, nor does the tool store any data**.
 If you need a persistent layer, use something like [loggly](https://www.loggly.com/).

 ## Examples